China's downturn-proof booze makers hit government wall

 But it is demand from the Communist Party that drives sales.

-“As liquor for state banquet, Wuliangye has become an envoy and bridge between China and the outside,” Wuliangye said on its website, adding that “many famous scholars, poets (and) generals in history have got addicted to the marvelous flavor.”
+“As liquor for state banquet, Wuliangye has become an envoy and bridge between China and the outside,” Wuliangye said on its website, adding that “many famous scholars, poets (and) generals in history have got addicted to the marvellous flavour.”

 That bridge to the outside has reached investors including BlackRock Asset Management, which is listed among the top 10 shareholders in both Wuliangye and Moutai.